okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/devices/index.md

 <ApiOperation method="post" url="/api/v1/devices/${deviceId}/lifecycle/suspend" />

-Suspends a Device
+Sets a Device's `status` to `SUSPENDED`.

-A device in `ACTIVE` status could be `SUSPENDED`.
+A device in `ACTIVE` status can transition to `SUSPENDED`.
 This status is meant to be temporary and hence not destructive in nature.

 Suspended devices: